Imagine it's 9 PM on a Tuesday.

 The Solution: Treat Agents Like First-Class Citizens

-Why This Matters More Than You Think
+Why This Matters More Than Most Teams Think

-They're drafting emails, crunching numbers, making decisions, accessing data — all on your behalf.
-In some companies, they're already doing the work of full-time employees.
+AI agents are becoming your digital workforce.
+They're drafting emails, processing data, making decisions, and accessing information — all on your behalf.
+In lean teams, they're often doing the work of full-time employees.

 Would you hire someone without a user account?
 Without role-based permissions?
 Without any way to audit what they did?